czytelny/redux-socket.io-middleware/README.md

-- Whenever you want to send and handle an event from your **Backend** to **Client** - emit it on backend with socket.io in a form of regular `action` and it will be handled by forwarding it to `store.dispatch()` - your reducers should take care of the rest of logic.
+- Whenever you want to send and handle an event from your **Backend** to **Client** - emit it on backend with socket.io in a form of regular `action` and it will be handled by forwarding it to `store.dispatch()` - your reducers should take care of the rest.

-**Important side note** - action object send thorough Socket.io must be Object literal.
-It can't be a function (so unfortunately**thunk** drops out).
+**Important side note** - action object send thorough Socket.io must be standard javascript object literal.
+It can't be a function (so unfortunately **thunk** drops out).